Jadsta/sql-xport/README.md

 - Each exporter can use up to its own `max_connections` (from its yml), but only as many as are available in the pool.
 - If all connections are busy, requests will wait until a connection is available (blocking, not failing).
 - Timestamps for metrics use the timezone specified in the exporter config (if set), otherwise the data source, otherwise system timezone.
+- To debug connection/session issues, set `force_new_connection: true` in your data source config to bypass pooling for that source.
+- Diagnostic logs will show whether pooling or new connections are used for each scrape.

 ## Development & Testing
 - The Flask development server is disabled; always use Gunicorn for concurrency and production safety.
-- You can add more exporters and collectors by creating new yml files and referencing them in Prometheus scrape configs.
+- You can add more exporters by creating new directories under `targets/` and placing `sql_exporter.yml` and collector files inside.
+- Update your Prometheus scrape configs to reference the new exporter names.

 ## Troubleshooting
 - If you see `ImportError: No module named ...`, ensure all dependencies are installed.
 - If Prometheus scrapes time out, consider increasing pool size or reducing scrape frequency.
 - Adjust Gunicorn worker and thread counts for your server’s CPU and expected load.
+- Check logs for `[DEBUG]` messages to diagnose pooling and connection behavior.

 ## License
 MIT